WEST MIDLANDS PENSION FUND

 Where can I find the current value of my pension benefits?

-The current value of your pension and automatic lump-sum (if any) is shown in section 2 of your Annual Benefit Statement.
 Please view the video above for a guided tour of the statement.

 When can I access my pension?